blade-lang/blade/apps/nyssa/docs/installing-nyssa.md

 # Installing Nyssa

-Setting up Nyssa is a very straight forward process that involves three easy steps.

-1. Download the Nyssa package manager from [the official Nyssa website](https://nyssa.bladelang.com) or from [the Github repository releases page](https://github.com/blade-lang/nyssa/releases).
-It is recommended to download from the Nyssa website as the website will only have the most stable release for download.
-2. Extract the downloaded `.zip` file to a choice location on your device.
+Nyssa comes prepackaged with all Blade versions since `v0.0.86` and needs no further installation action.
+You'll need to upgrade your Blade installation you are on a Blade version lower than `v0.0.86`.

-3. Add the location of the extracted package to your system environment path to make the `nyssa` command available system-wide.
+The best way to enjoy the power of Nyssa is to add your Blade installation path to your shell/terminal environment.
 Various operating systems provides different mechanisms for adding a path to the environment so the steps may vary for your specific operating system.

 Here's a few links for different operating systems showing how to do this.